jenox/Master-Thesis/Documents/Meetings.md

     - Other idea 2: area of the smallest circle of the largest circles fitting on the inside of polygon, touching two adjacent segments
         - Unnormalized.
 What about vertices with internal angle >180deg?
     - Problems with some ideas: infinitesimal tweaks should have infinitesimal impact on fatness
-- [ ] Think about test case generation
+- [x] Think about test case generation
+    - Voronoi/Delaunay triangulation on random points, random weights?
+    - Nest K4s in random triangles?
+    - In regular intervals, perform random dynamic operations: change weights randomly, flip random internal border?

 __2020-02-13__